AusClimateService/bias-correction-data-release/catalogue.md

 #### Abstract

-This dataset contains data from the CSIRO contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia,  regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.
+This dataset contains data from the CSIRO contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia, regridded from its native resolution of ~10km to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

 Data are available for several commonly used surface variables and three model experiments (historical, SSP1.26 and SSP3.70).

 #### Dataset lineage information

-This product was produced by re-gridding (via bilinear interpolation) CORDEX-CMIP6 data from CSIRO (https://dx.doi.org/10.25914/rd73-4m38) to a regular 0.05 latitude-longitude grid over the Australia domain (the AGCD grid).
+This product was produced by re-gridding (via bilinear interpolation) regional climate model data from CSIRO (https://dx.doi.org/10.25914/rd73-4m38) from its native resolution of ~12.5km to a regular 0.05 degree (~5km) latitude-longitude grid over the Australia domain (the AGCD grid).

 The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release